Responsible Use of ITS Resources

 - For any use that results in an unauthorized, non-college expense to the College.

-- To consume excessive bandwidth and/or storage as determined by BCC officials at their sole discretion.
+- To consume excessive bandwidth and/or storage as determined by Bristol officials at their sole discretion.

 - To violate the “Student Code of Conduct” as described in the or other College policies and procedures, including the Affirmative Action Plan.

 Users shall not access, release, use, or disseminate (via email or otherwise) confidential or proprietary information such as personal data about identifiable individuals including unencrypted Personal Account Numbers (PAN) including, but not limited to social security numbers, credit card numbers, or commercial information about business organizations, unless the individual User is authorized by Bristol to do so and such access, release, use, or dissemination is consistent with state and federal laws.
 The confidentiality of student educational records shall additionally be subject to the requirements of the Family Educational Rights and Privacy Act (FERPA).